-If you do not have access to a traditional checking account, consider a second-hand checking account.
+If you do not have access to a traditional checking account, consider an online checking account.
 While these accounts usually have more requirements than standard checking accounts, including monthly fees, they are often better than the alternatives like cash-checking services.
-Banks offering these accounts include Chime, GoBank, and Varo.

 3. Consider alternatives like lending circles